Giro Agilis MIPS Review

 Weight

-In our measurements, the Agilis MIPS weighed in at 336 grams in a size Large.
-While this is in the middle of our lineup and there are certainly several lighter helmets out there, this weight is right in line with several other high-end helmets with similar features and much higher price tags.
+In our measurements, the Agilis Mips weighed in at 336 grams in a size Large.
+This is on the lower end of our lineup and there are certainly several lighter helmets out there, though this weight is pretty close to several other high-end helmets with similar features and much higher price tags.

 There are certainly some riders out there who understandably want or need the lightest products possible.
-But for most riders, the extra 30 or so grams the Agilis weighs over some of the ultralight helmets we tested will probably be a worthwhile tradeoff for such a comfortable, adjustable, and affordable helmet.
+But for most riders, the extra 30 or so grams the Agilis weighs over some of the ultralight helmets we tested will probably be a worthwhile tradeoff for such a comfortable and adjustable lid.

 Style